 - Carefully monitoring the healing progress, including a follow-up appointment near completion of the treatment

-These pesky little creatures live on your reptile’s skin and potentially cause harm to them.
+These pesky little creatures live on your reptile’s texture skin and potentially cause harm to them.

 Surprise: poor husbandry strikes again!

 Ectoparasites love dirty, damp enclosures, which is why it’s so important to adhere to a regular cleaning schedule and maintain optimal atmospheric conditions.
 These pests also occur more commonly in small, overcrowded enclosures.

 Getting rid of your reptile’s mites is not as easy as washing your hair with a powerful lice shampoo.
 Effective treatment requires a dual-pronged attack to the leather skin:

 - Environment – Wash and disinfect their cage, including vacuuming in the corners and scraping off any grime.
 Once it’s clean and dry, place several “No-Pest” strips inside and seal it tightly for at least three hours.
 The fumes should kill any remaining ectoparasites.
 Air the cage out with fans to remove any toxic vapors before reintroducing your reptile to their home.

 - Animal – It’s slightly harder to treat the reptile itself because the harsh chemicals needed to sanitize the cage will also harm (or even kill) your pet.
 Place your reptile in a betadine bath to drown any mites.
 Afterward, apply Vetericyn’s topical antimicrobial spray to clean, soothe, and moisturize any mite bites.